dreramirez91/FurEverHome/journals/Andres_Ramirez.md

+Day 11 - 7/16

+Yesterday, our team split up and each member focused on studying how to implement a unit test for a given route.
+Today we will make sure that all of our tests work, integrate them into a single file, and then work on various code clean up.
+No blockers.

 Day 10 - 7/15

 Last Friday, our team completed the minimum viable product for FurEverHome as a full-stack application.
 Today we will split up to try and create functioning unit tests.
 No blockers.